ClearBreach

 Strong recovery (reduces RROSH probability):

-- Device recovered promptly with verified evidence it was not accessed
+• Device recovered promptly with verified evidence it was not accessed

-- Misdirected email recalled immediately with confirmation of deletion by recipient
+• Misdirected email recalled immediately with confirmation of deletion by recipient

-- Database access revoked before exfiltration is confirmed
+• Database access revoked before exfiltration is confirmed

 Weak or no recovery (increases RROSH probability):

-- Ransomware attack — data is presumed exfiltrated in most cases
+• Ransomware attack — data is presumed exfiltrated in most cases

-- Stolen device not recovered
+• Stolen device not recovered

-- Credentials compromised in a third-party breach — still circulating
+• Credentials compromised in a third-party breach — still circulating

-- No technical confirmation of whether data was accessed
+• No technical confirmation of whether data was accessed

-How RROSH applies to common breach scenarios
+How does RROSH apply to common breach scenarios?

 Ransomware attacks

-Business email compromise / phishing
+Business email compromise and phishing

 Depends on what was in the compromised mailbox.
-A mailbox containing health records, financial data, or SINs — HIGH probability of RROSH.
+A mailbox containing health records, financial data, or SINs — high probability of RROSH.
 A mailbox containing only internal operational communications — lower probability.
 Always review the full contents of the compromised account before concluding RROSH is absent.

-Lost or stolen device
+Lost or stolen devices

 An unencrypted device containing sensitive personal information — RROSH almost certainly present.
 An encrypted device with strong credential management — much lower probability.
 Full-disk encryption is the key mitigating factor.

-Third-party vendor breach
+Third-party vendor breaches

 A vendor breach triggers RROSH assessment as if it were a direct breach of your organization.
 The sensitivity of the data you provided to the vendor and the nature of their breach determine RROSH.
 You are responsible for the personal information regardless of who holds it.